 15. Booth was assassinated before his trial, Oswald was assassinated before his trial

 16. A week before Lincoln was shot, he was in Monroe, Maryland, A week before Kennedy was shot, he was in Marilyn Monroe.

 This is ridiculous literary black magic akin to numerology, horoscopes, and self-fulfilling prophecy.
 You can take any two politicians and find similarities between them, constructing a list of claims without proof is not revealing anything of substance.
+Correlation does not imply causation.
 The first and second claims are seemingly persuasive because a hundred years passed and it infers nothing.
 The third offers significance for each name having the same amount of letters, of course so do meaningless and coincidence.
 A fourth contention is repugnant and utilizes the death of children to make a connection.
 In the fifth and sixth, days of the week and wound locations hold some mystical connection that logic prevents me from seeing.
 The seventh claim assigns importance to Lincoln and Kennedy secretaries' having the last name of the opposite president, which also proves nothing.
 The eighth, ninth, and tenth are further name and numerology related assertions.